smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 with the bath water.
 The whole reason you are trying to deploy your code is to ship your application!

 The closest comparison I can think of is "doing" TDD.
-For most people do something similar to TDD but not the real thing.
-One common variant is to over think it and start writing a great deal of code in anticipation for what is needed.
-Your solution matches you what you think you need but not necessary the best model that would evolve from iteratively implementing the solution one test at a time then refactoring.
-For fun examples of this check out [TDD as if you meant it][tdd].
+Most people do something similar to TDD but not the real thing.
+One common variant is to over think it and start writing a great deal of code in anticipation for what is needed next.
+Your solution matches you what you think you need but not necessarily the best model.
+This is readily seen in a workshop called [TDD as if you meant it][tdd].
+The most intuitive solutions turns out to be a harder to work with and less flexible than if the participants had iteratively implemented thier code guided by tests, one at a time.

 The same would be true if you built a deployment process without the application to go with it.
 You want your deployment to grow and change with